Uphill in reaction-diffusion multi-species interacting particles systems: Introduction

 \subsection{Organization of the paper}

 Our paper is organized as follows.
 In Section \ref{sec2} we describe the generic form of a multi-species Markov process with constant rates allowing at most one particle per site.
 We define the process on a spatial structure given by a graph $G$ and we compare to other models that have been studied in the literature.
-We then compute in Section \ref{sec3} the evolution equation for the averaged occupation variables of each species.
+We then compute in Section \ref{sec3} the evolution equation for the average occupation variables of each species.

-From Section \ref{sec4} onwards we specialize to the case of {\em two species on one-dimensional chains}.
-We start, in Section \ref{sec4}, by imposing the linear reaction-diffusion structure for the averaged densities of such boundary-driven chains.
+From Section \ref{sec4} onward we specialize to the case of {\em two species on one-dimensional chains}.
+We start, in Section \ref{sec4}, by imposing that the average occupations evolve as the discretized version of \eqref{stronglyWeaklycoupledPDE}.
 This leads to a linear algebraic system, which can be solved.
-As a result, sufficient and necessary conditions on the diffusivity matrix $\Sigma$ and the reaction coefficient $\Upsilon$ are identified in Theorem \ref{THM_principal}.
+As a result, sufficient and necessary conditions on the diffusivity matrix $\Sigma$ and the reaction coefficient $\Upsilon$ in order to have the discrete structure of a linear reaction-diffusion are identified in Theorem \ref{THM_principal}.
 Furthermore, it is shown in the same theorem an explicit example of a one-parameter family of symmetric processes having such linear and discrete reaction-diffusion structure.
 This specific model is further analyzed in Section \ref{dualitySection}, where we prove duality and the hydrodynamic limit.
-Section \ref{sec7}, instead, contains the discussion about uphill diffusion (both global and local) for systems with a linear reaction-diffusion structure.
 Section \ref{sec8} draws the conclusions of our analysis.